sardana-org/sardana/doc/source/devel/howto_controllers/howto_pseudomotorcontroller.rst

 #.
 The class variable **pseudo_motor_roles** must be set if the pseudo motor
    class being written represents more than one pseudo motor.
+This variable must contain a tuple of text descriptions containing each pseudo motor role description.
    The order in which the roles are defined will determine the index of the pseudo motors in the pseudo motor system.
 If the pseudo motor class represents only one pseudo motor then this operation is optional.
    If omitted, the value of pseudo_motor_roles will be set with the class name.

 #.
 If the pseudo motor class needs some special parameters then the class